Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 - Breaking changes in the relevant W3C standards.
 - Core passkey components like OS and browser support have a concerning number of bugs.

-They're definitely a mixed bag, but I expect to use passkeys more in the future because they are a great fit for custom web services with single-digit user counts, which I find myself maintaining frequently.
+They're definitely a mixed bag, but I expect to use passkeys more in the future because they are a great fit for custom web services with single-digit user counts, which I find myself building frequently.

 For low- or medium-security sites with higher user counts, they can be used today as a convenient login option security-savvy users, but aren't going to work well as a primary login method for most users.

-For high security sites, passkeys should not be used until implementations have matured significantly and quality issues have been addresses.
+For high security sites, passkeys should not be used until implementations have matured significantly and quality issues have been addressed.

 ## Sources